 1- I know most women won’t like me when they first meet me.
 I know I have to earn that.
 (And that’s okay.)

 2- I know most men will.

 I know I am more likely to strike up a long conversation with a man than a woman the first time we meet.
-What I didn’t always know though, is that if I am not careful, this conversation is just like getting my make-up done before a photo-shoot.
-It is actually the slow construction, of who this particular man imagines me to be.
-Just as when I am in front of the camera, often in front of bare eyes, its easy to become a manifestation.
+And if I am not careful, this conversation can be akin with getting my make-up done before a photoshoot.
+It can be the slow construction of who this particular man imagines me to be.
+After all, in front of eyes or camera, I know how to manifest some else’s ideas.

 “Well it’s really not my responsibility to be your dream girl.”

 In essence this sort of set me free.
 Since then I dance however I goddamn please.

 In a world that relies so much on appearance, both online and in the flesh, we are constantly reminded not to judge a book by its cover.
 Nothing is what it seems.
 This is indeed the underlying message of my new favourite MTV show.

 But it is also true that in recent years, with the increasing obsession with beauty and fame, sometimes all we know how to make is a cover.